-A real bonus to the cottage is its compact, secure, outdoor courtyard, found through the kitchen to the rear of the property.
-South-east facing, it gets a good amount of sunlight, completely private thanks to the pretty Cotswold stone walls that frame it.
-Here, a bistro dining set for four offers plenty of opportunities for al fresco dining, made easier thanks to the charcoal BBQ at your disposal.
+A real bonus of this townhouse is its compact courtyard, located through the kitchen to the rear of the property.
+The courtyard is south-west facing and so receives a good amount of sunlight.
+It is completely private thanks to the pretty Cotswold stone walls that frame it.
+Guests will find a bistro dining set for four and a charcoal BBQ, making the space ideal for relaxed al fresco dining.
+Entirely enclosed, little ones and dogs are perfectly safe.

 Full List of Facilities